| |

 |

-There are still a number of privately owned 1-11s and
+There are still a number of privately owned 1-11s and a few in military service.
+Hopefully they will continue to operate for many years to come.

 (Article by David Maltby)